 At City on a Hill we are committed to supporting all students through high school – whatever their needs may be.
-Our dedicated tutors, Special Ed staff, and ELL staff, will ensure your child’s needs are met and that they will receive a high quality high school education.
+Our dedicated Climate & Culture and Specialized Services (Special Education & English Language Learners) Departments will ensure your child’s needs are met and that they will receive a high quality high school education.

 Each student is assigned an advisor when they enter City on a Hill that remains with them until they graduate.
 Advisories meet every day for academic help, discussions and more.
 Advisors are available to answer students’ questions and concerns throughout their time at CoaH.

 City on a Hill welcomes students with disabilities.
 We refer to our special education services department as the Learning Network or LN.
 The LN ensures all identified students are academically successful and receive comprehensive student support.
 This department serves all students with disabilities including emotional and/or communication disorders, neurological, health and intellectual impairments and various specific learning disabilities.

 The majority of our students requiring special education receive services in an inclusive model.
 We provide trained inclusion professionals working alongside regular education teachers to meet each student’s individualized needs within the general education setting.
 While all students participate in some level of inclusion programming, City on a Hill’s special education services are flexible and dynamic, adjusting its inclusion model to accommodate individual students’ IEPs.

 City on a Hill’s college-prep standards and program applies to all students, including all students with disabilities.
 Students with disabilities are provided with the supports and accommodations necessary to reach these high standards.